Salvatore Bellomo

 Salvatore Martino (June 18, 1951 – February 9, 2019) was a Belgian professional wrestler.
 His career spanned over 40 years.
 He is perhaps best known for his appearances in the United States with the World Wrestling Federation in the 1980s and with Eastern Championship Wrestling in the 1990s under the ring name Salvatore Bellomo.

 Professional wrestling career

-Early career (1973–1977)
+Early career (1973–1975)

 Martino was trained to wrestle by Nino.
 He debuted in his native Belgium in the early-1970s, wrestling at carnivals.
-In 1973, he toured the United Kingdom as "Tino Salvadore", losing to Brian Maxine in the Royal Albert Hall in London and appearing on World of Sport.
+In 1973, he toured the United Kingdom as "Tino Salvadore", losing to Brian Maxine in the Royal Albert Hall in London and appearing on World of Sport defeating "Judo" Tug Wilson.
 In February 1975, he began wrestling in Guadalajara and Mexico City in Mexico with Empresa Mexicana de Lucha Libre as "Adonis Romano", primarily appearing in six-man tag team matches.

+Germany and Austria (1975-1981)

 In August 1975, he returned to Europe.
 He spent the next two years wrestling in Austria and Germany before relocating to Canada in late-1977.
+Bellomo continued to visit Austria and Germany in between times - videos exist of his matches at the 1980 and 1981 Hanover tournaments.